Why is my AC not cooling

 HVAC

-The answer to 'why is my AC not cooling' is that there are several common causes, including a refrigerant leak, a problem with the compressor, a clogged air filter, or issues with the thermostat or electrical components.
-Symptoms may include warm air blowing from the vents, the unit running constantly, or the system not turning on at all.
+The answer to 'why is my AC not cooling' is that there are several common causes, including a refrigerant leak, a problem with the compressor, a clogged air filter, or an issue with the thermostat.
+Symptoms may include warm air blowing from the vents, the AC running constantly, or the system not turning on at all.

-If your AC is not cooling effectively, the first thing to check is the air filter.
+If your AC is not cooling, the first thing to check is the air filter.
 A clogged filter can restrict airflow and prevent proper cooling.
-You can try changing the filter yourself.
-If that doesn't solve the issue, it's best to call in a professional HVAC technician to diagnose and repair the problem.
-They can check for refrigerant leaks, compressor issues, or other problems that require more advanced troubleshooting and repairs.
+You can try replacing the filter yourself.
+If that doesn't fix the issue, you may have a more serious problem that requires a professional HVAC technician to diagnose and repair, such as a refrigerant leak or compressor failure.

 Step-by-Step Guide